jpverkamp/blog/content/writing/2012-11-16-and-so-it-ends.md

 Well, that's that.
 It's been a long, strange journey.
 Thank you for sharing it with me.

-*PS: Out of curiosity, has anyone read {{< wikipedia page="Allen Steele" text="Allen Steele's" >}} Coyote books?
+*PS: Out of curiosity, has anyone read [[wiki:Allen Steele|Allen Steele's]]() Coyote books?
 If you have, just let it be known that I actually wrote A Sea of Stars before I read those, believe it or not. :smile:*